Preparatory, Introduce your self & Assignment 1

 The course will be run through facebook´s (FB) workplace and zoom.
 The student attending the course will receive an invitation in their mailbox on Monday June 10th to FB and the zoom links will be posted on FB before each session.
 If you have not yet worked with zoom please download the app and test it out before the course.
 The revised course description and a library of short videos will be posted on FB with instruction about each assignment.

 Here is a brief outline of the course:

 Introduce yourself – make a short video (max 2 min) in your local environment that gives a feeling for where you live; and share with us, in a few words, what motivated you to apply to this course.
-Post the film on Backtotheland20 Facebook Workplace before June 21; there you can also find films where the teachers present themselves.
+Post the video on Backtotheland20 Workplace deadline June 20; there you can also find videos where the teachers present themselves.

 John Thackara: Click on these: Readings by John Thackara